zbynekdrlik/obs-yt-player/README.md

 - Ensure each instance is in its own folder
 - Check that imports match folder names
 - Verify scene names match script names
-- Use helper script for reliable setup
+- Use helper scripts for reliable setup

 ### Nested Scene Not Working?
 - Ensure nested source is visible (eye icon)